vrinda2019/deeplearningfinalcompetition/README.md

 # Self-Supervised Learning for Visual Representations

-**One-line description:** Learning visual representations from unlabeled images using self-supervised learning (SSL) with models under 100M parameters.
+Learning visual representations from unlabeled images using self-supervised learning (SSL) with models under 100M parameters.

 ## Overview
 This repository contains code and experiments for designing and implementing self-supervised learning methods to extract meaningful visual features from large unlabeled image datasets.
 The project focuses on exploring algorithms, architectures, losses, augmentations, and optimization strategies from scratch.